Welcome to George Mason University’s Costello College of Business!

 - Review Common Virginia Community College Transfer Courses that apply to Business courses

-The School of Business offers virtual Pre-Orientation Advising Workshops for incoming School of Business transfer students only.
+The Costello College of Business offers virtual Pre-Orientation Advising Workshops for incoming College of Business transfer students only.
 Once you submit your enrollment deposit, you will receive an e-mail with instructions to access pre-orientation advising including a link to register for a pre-orientation advising workshop.
 While a pre-orientation advising workshop is not mandatory, it is an opportunity to connect with an academic advisor before attending orientation to get a head start on reviewing how your classes transfer to Mason and selecting classes for your first semester.

 Benefits of attending a pre-orientation advising workshop: